godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Items and Equipment/Equipment Catalog/Equipment/Cybernetic/Integrated Weapon.md

 |  **Heft**  |                 `=this.Heft` lbs                  |
 | **Traits** | [[Cybernetic]], [[Upgrade\|Upgrade (Cybernetic)]] |
 > ###### *Description*
-> An Integrated Weapon is a small attachment
+> An Integrated Weapon is a small insert